 Not only one of the cheapest but also one of the coolest hostels in the city Jacobs Inn will satisfy any backpacker travelling in Dublin.
 From the private pod-style bunks all the way to their boutique hotel quality private rooms, it’s clearly the perfect Dublin hostel, especially for solo travellers.

-Gardiner House Dublin
+Gardiner House Dublin reception.

 Gardiner House Hostel is a modern hostel situated inside a historic Georgian building – a 200-year-old converted chapel, to be precise.
 That means you can really stay in a slice of Irish history at this Dublin hostel.
-The place has been nicely restored with a load of period features left intact, like sweeping staircases, big windows, and high ceilings.
-It’s one of the fanciest Dublin hostels!

 The dorm rooms have also been tastefully decorated here, with white-washed walls, light wooden floors, and clean, neat beds.
 One of the coolest things about this place is that you get to stay in the converted chapel itself, complete with original stained glass windows.
-Don’t worry, they still have free wifi!
+Don’t worry, they still have free WiFi!

 There are plenty of places to hang out here.
 The spacious outdoor terrace in particular is awesome for a pint (or more) on a sunny day, and getting to know your fellow guests, great for solo travellers.
 So not only is it a social hostel, but it’s also great value for money and full of historic charm.